1 Jun 2020

 - Starbucks statement

-If you run a serviced orientated business like a restaurant or hairdressers, you could offer gift certificates that can be redeemed once the social distancing measures have been lifted.
+If you run a serviced-orientated business like a restaurant or hairdresser, you could offer gift certificates that can be redeemed once the social distancing measures have been lifted.
 As well as helping you maintain cash flow, it will give your customers something to look forward to once the lockdown measures are lifted further.

 Starbucks is currently offering free coffee to NHS, council and emergency workers.